simolus3/drift/docs/docs/Dart API/tables.md

     They need to be enabled with `PRAGMA foreign_keys = ON`.
     A suitable place to issue that pragma with drift is in a [post-migration callback](../Migrations/index.md#post-migration-callbacks).

+Optionally, the `onUpdate` and `onDelete` parameters can be used to describe what should happen when the target row gets updated or deleted.

+By default, `NO ACTION` is used for both.
+This mean that if foreign key constraints are enabled, an update or delete of the target row will fail if it would violate the foreign key constraint.

+!!! example "Example"

+    We have a `users` table with a `group_id` column that references the `groups` table.
+    The admin group has an id of `1`.
+Each user in the admin group has a `group_id` of `1`.

+    If we were to delete the admin group, or change its id, the `onUpdate` and `onDelete` parameters would determine what happens.

+    By default, the operation would fail.
+However we could change the `onDelete` parameter to `cascade` to delete all users in the admin group when the group is deleted.
+Or we could set it to `setNull` to set the `group_id` of all users in the admin group to `null` when the group is deleted.

+    See the [sqlite documentation](https://sqlite.org/foreignkeys.html#fk_actions) for more information on the available actions.

 ## Table Name